diffplug/blowdryer/README.md

 }
 ```

-The nice thing about the default `src/main/resources` is that if you ever want to, you could copy the blowdryer code into your blowdryer repo, and deploy your own plugin that pulls resources from the local jar rather than from a remote URL.
-Keeping the default lets you switch to that approach in the future without moving your scripts.
+The nice thing about the default `src/main/resources` is that if you ever want to, you can publish the repository as a plain-old jar and pull the resources from that jar rather than from a github repository.
+That's currently unsupported in blowdryer, but it would be easy to add.

 ## Limitations